Oru Paanai, site logo.

 Jan 2011 : OP SL officially registered with the Ministry of Justice, Sri Lanka by Gazette notification.

-Feb 2012 :OP Canberra branch formed by Mr. Chelva Kumaranayagam.
+Feb 2012 : OP Canberra branch formed by Mr. Chelva Kumaranayagam.
 Since then, they have been contributing to OP SL regularly on a 6 monthly basis.

-May 2012 :OP Education initiated to provide remedial classes in the north and east.
+May 2012 : OP Education initiated to provide remedial classes in the north and east.
 We made contributions to Mahadeva Padippaham in the north and RHYTHM in the east.
 More recently, OP has been providing support to educational events in the east, including science exhibitions and remedial classes in maths and science.

-July 2013: One Child Foundation, another charity based in the UK and ably led by Mr.Mano Manuelpillai, takes on the provision of midday meals to some of the island schools in Jaffna, thus sharing the task with OP.
+July 2013: One Child Foundation, another charity based in the UK and ably led by Mr.Mano Manuelpillai, takes on the provision of midday meals to some of the island schools in the north, thus sharing the task with OP.
 One Child Foundation went on to take over the provision of the meals to all the schools in the islands eventually.

-Dec 2013 : The OP Feeding programme has grown exponentially in the 5 years of its existence and at this stage was supporting the provision of lunch time meals to 43,000 children in 311 schools in the north.
+Dec 2013 : The Op Feeding programme has grown exponentially in the 5 years of its existence and at this stage was supporting the provision of lunch time meals to 43,000 children in 311 schools in the north.

 Aug 2014 : OP undertakes to support the Sathu Maa programme for some of the islands around the Jaffna peninsula.
 This programme, run by the Medical Officer of Health for the area, provides nutritious meals to malnourished children of pre school age.

-Wells - Oct 2020August 2015 : Oru Paanai Water for Wanni launched as a pilot project.
+August 2015 : Oru Paanai Water for Wanni launched as a pilot project.
 Over £20,000 was raised in a short time, thanks to generous donations made by a large number of individuals, who saw this as a project meeting a vital need for the people who had been resettled in the Wanni.
-As the pilot project was a success, and had provided a life line for the recipients, OP decided to incorporate the Wells programme as an integral objective in its activities.
+As the pilot project was a success, and had provided a lifeline for the recipients, OP decided to incorporate the Wells Programme as an integral objective in its activities.

-Dec 2017 : The World Food Program (WFP), which had hitherto provided the bulk of the funding for the midday meal program, ended its involvement in Sri Lanka.
-The Government of Sri Lanka then took over the responsibility of providing the midday meals as it does in the rest of the country.
-OP continued to support the midday meal program till April 2018, when OP ended its role in helping the schools.
+Dec 2017 : The World Food Program (WFP), which had hitherto provided the bulk of the funding for the midday meal program, ended its involvement in Sri Lanka .The Government of Sri Lanka then took over the responsibility of providing the midday meals as it does in the rest of the country.
+OP continued to support the midday meal program till April 2018, when OP ended its role in helping the schools with the provision of midday meals.

-Elderly - Oct 2020Feb 2020 : The annathanam/ dry rations program was extended to include 2 remote villages in Kiran and Vavunathivu in the Batticaloa district, providing support to 100 elders.
+Feb 2020 : The dry rations program was extended to include 2 remote villages in Kiran and Vavunathivu in the Batticaloa district, providing support to 100 elders.

-March 2020 : The dry rations programme and the annathanams halted temporarily due to imposition of curfew by the GoSL, following the Covid epidemic.
-The dry rations program was resumed when the curfew was eased after 6 weeks.
+Wells - Oct 2020March 2020 : The dry rations programme and the annathanams halted temporarily due to imposition of curfew by the GoSL, following the Covid epidemic.
+The dry rations programme was resumed when the curfew was eased after 6 weeks.

-Oru Paanai - feeding the hungry in Sri Lanka
+Helping the less privileged in Sri Lanka

 Charity no: 1136376